 Scuba diving in Cozumel is special for many reasons, but I would argue that encounters with the Cozumel Splendid Toadfish top the list.
-Cozumel divers know to keep their eyes peeled for this weird and wonderful fish, and finding your first one is a local ‘right of passage.’
+Cozumel divers know to keep their eyes peeled for this weird and wonderful splendid toadfish, and finding your first one is a local ‘right of passage.’

 But why?
-What are splendid toadfish and what makes them so special?
+What are Cozumel splendid toadfish and what makes them so special?

-Truly a treat to see and learn about, the splendid toadfish (Sanopus splendidus) is one of Cozumel’s most extraordinary natural gems.
+So it’s a real diver’s “bucket list” treat to see and learn about the splendid toadfish (Sanopus splendidus) when you come diving in Cozumel.
+It’s one of the island’s most extraordinary natural gems.

 Take the common Oyster Toadfish in the mid-Atlantic region, in a picture from the Virginia Institute of Marine Sciences, seen here:

 The splendid toadfish, on the other hand, could never be accused of camouflage!

 Cozumel’s resident toadfish is “splendid” because it has an elaborately colored body, ranging from blue-grey to almost purple.
 Its face and upper body have stripes of black, blue, and grey, while the long, rear body area has larger, more blotchy black markings.

 Its large fins – namely the pelvic, pectoral, and dorsal fins – are rimmed with thick bands of vibrant yellow.